ioBroker Docker Image Docs

 .
 So you will be able to install these updates using the command line of your container.

-But the easiest way is always pulling the newest image and/ or simply recreate your container.
+Note that the recommended way is always to simply pull the newest image and recreate your ioBroker Docker container.

 ioBroker Adapter updates